SPAGS: Sparse-View Articulated Object Reconstruction from Single State via Planar Gaussian Splatting: Related Works

 \subsection{Sparse-View Image Reconstruction}

-While NeRF~\cite{mildenhall2020nerf} and 3DGS~\cite{kerbl3Dgaussians} emerge as novel fashions for high-fidelity scene reconstruction, these methods typically struggle with sparse-view input setting.
+While 3DGS~\cite{kerbl3Dgaussians} and its subsequent works~\cite{TMM1, TMM2, TMM3, TMM4, TMM5, TMM6, TMM7} emerge as novel fashions for high-fidelity scene reconstruction, these methods typically struggle with sparse-view input setting.
 Therefore, some works attempt to reduce the number of training views.
 Specifically, RegNeRF~\cite{Niemeyer2021Regnerf} proposes additional geometric regularization from unobserved viewpoints.
 SparseNeRF~\cite{wang2022sparsenerf} distills local depth ranking priors from a monocular depth estimation model.
 Although achieving improved novel view synthesis results, they yield entangled representation from the implicit radiation fields, making it challenging to extract an acceptable surface mesh.
 Recently, FSGS~\cite{zhu2023FSGS} introduces a proximity-guided Gaussian unpooling to increase the density of 3D Gaussians with sparse-view training images.
 CoherentGS~\cite{paliwal2024coherentgs} proposes a coherent regularization to optimize structured 3D Gaussians.
 Sparse2DGS~\cite{Wu_2025_CVPR} combines MVS with 3DGS for improved sparse-view reconstruction.
 SparseGS~\cite{xiong2023sparsegs} and GaussianObject~\cite{yang2024gaussianobject} integrate the diffusion model with 3DGS for sparse 360-degree reconstruction.
 However, these methods still rely on pre-defined sparse-view selection, and the irregular nature of 3D Gaussian primitives hinders accurate normal and depth estimation.
+Recently, GauSS-MI~\cite{xie2025gaussmi} leverages RGB observations for iterative next-best-view estimation.
+However, this strategy requires image capture at every candidate pose, leading to a bottleneck in scenarios where image acquisition is infeasible.
+Therefore, achieving optimal viewpoint perception based solely on candidate camera poses offers significantly higher practical utility for real-world applications.